LightSpring Home Care

 Perform a Home Safety Inspection Prior to Start of Care

-As part of our intake process, our client services manager will perform and walk-though and/or observation of the home spaces in which care will be provided.
-The aim is to ensure that the space is safe for mobility and free of unnecessary obstacles that could pose mobility hazards for patients.
+As part of our intake process, our client services manager will perform a walk-through and/or observation of the home spaces in which care will be provided.
+The aim is to ensure that the space is safe for mobility and free of unnecessary obstacles that could pose mobility hazards for clients.
 The home safety inspection is documented, and the caregiving team is encouraged to continue to ensure the safety of the living space throughout the duration of care.

 Step 3